harikuts/covid-comfort/README.md

 ### simple_survey.py

-Generates up to `MAX_NODES` random positions representing unfamiliar persons in a public space that for a radius of `MAX_DIST` feet.
+Generates up to `MAX_NODES` random positions representing unfamiliar persons in a public space with a radius of `MAX_DIST` feet.
 These parameters can be configured at the top of the script.

 Displays these positions to the user within the terminal using `print_simulation`.
 Then prompts the user to select a risk between 1 and 5.